 - Examine the density of the legs that form.
 A lot of legs indicate that the wine is higher in alcohol content.

 Other Names For Wine Legs

-Wine legs can also be referred to as a few different names, including:
+Wine legs can also be referred to by a few different names:

 - Tears of wine